 Conference Phone Features

-Here are most important features to look for when selecting a conference system:
+Conference phones come with a wide range of features, and they can differ greatly from device to device.
+Here are most important features to look for when selecting a conference system.

-- Microphone: The quality and pickup range of the microphones is particularly important.
-Directional microphones will discard noise and echo coming from behind them while cheaper omnidirectional microphones will pick up noise from every direction.
+The quality and pickup range of the microphones is particularly important.
+Directional microphones will discard noise and echo coming from behind them, while cheaper omnidirectional microphones will pick up noise from every direction.

-- Full duplex sound: Full-duplex is another important feature.
-It will enable the participants to speak at the same time without cutting off one another.
+Full duplex is another important feature.
+It will enable the participants to speak at the same time without cutting one another off.
 This ensures that the conversation can flow naturally without interruptions.
+It's far from a vital feature, but if you want to communicate effectively, it's a bit of a must.